Funeral home owner who stashed nearly 200 decaying bodies set to be sentenced for corpse abuse

 Carie Hallford is accused of the same crimes as her husband and also pleaded guilty.
 Her sentencing on the corpse abuse charges has not been scheduled.

 The couple was accused of letting 189 bodies decay.
 In two other instances the wrong bodies were buried.
-Four remains have yet to be identified, Singh said.
+Four remains were yet to be identified, the district attorney's office said this week.

 The Hallfords got a license for their funeral home in 2017, and authorities said the bodies started piling up by 2019.
 Many languished for years in states of decay, some decomposed beyond recognition, some unclothed or on the floor in inches of fluid from the bodies.